AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 If you need to know where specific assets, values, or code sections are in the game, please see the(unfinished) [wiki page](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/wiki), as it contains documentation I accumulated on the game.
 ## Progress
 Currently, I am focusing on the USA version of Mega Man ZX.
 This means that the editor's (full) compatibility with other versions of the game is not guarenteed at the moment.<br>
 The editor can edit, export and import english dialogue files and save them to the ROM.
-Other files can be viewed but I have not yet implemented the code to view or edit them in their converted format.<br>
+Other files can be viewed but I have not yet implemented the code to view and/or edit them in their converted format.<br>
 For now, I'm making the graphics viewer.
 ### Done
 - Dialogue text converter